stephaneVercouillieBMID/slate/source/login.html.md

 Authorization: Bearer <access token>
 ```

+### Managing the userInfo response

 The itsme® userInfo Endpoint will return a HTTP 200 OK response and the User claims in a Nested JWT format.
-However, before being able to store and use the claims, you will first need to decrypt the JWE object, then extract the signed JWT from its payload and verify the signature.
-This process is described in the section X of the JOSE document.

-<aside class="notice">The `sub` claim will always be included in the response and this should be verified by you to mitigate against token substitution attacks.
-The `sub` claim in the userInfo response MUST be verified to exactly match the `sub` Claim in the <code>id_token</code>; if they do not match, the userInfo response values MUST NOT be used.</aside>

 <aside class="notice">For privacy reasons itsme® may elect to not return values for some requested claims.
 In that case the claim will be omitted from the JSON object rather than being present with a null or empty string value.</aside>